gatsbyjs/gatsby/docs/tutorial/part-two/index.md

 gatsby develop
 ```

-If you take a look at your project in the browser, you should see your global css styles applied to the "hello world" starter:
+If you take a look at your project in the browser, you should see a lavender background applied to the "hello world" starter:

 ![global-css](global-css.png)